piotr07da/EventForging/README.md

 ## Features

-- InMemory mode
+- InMemory database
-- EventStore integration
+- EventStore database integration
-- CosmosDb integration
+- CosmosDb database integration
 - Opened for integration with other databases
-- Per command idempotent - ensures that the same command does not get processed more than once
+- Per command idempotency - ensures that the same command does not get processed more than once
 - No inheritance hell - there are no base classes, you don't have to inherit from anything

 ## Using EventForging